mikeizbicki/ucr-cs100/tutorials/file-permission/README.md

 ![screenshot-sjin010 tango-18 -hw4](https://cloud.githubusercontent.com/assets/9039778/5392365/1037afb8-80da-11e4-98c6-0944cd6ea2f2.png)

-If you are willing to your files as private in the lab, you can change all the directories setting in your account as `700` that only you can read, write and execute the files.
+If you want to make your files private in lab, you can change all the directory settings in your account to `700` so that only you can read, write and execute the files.

 ####Sticky bit
 As in a directory `/tmp`, where any user can store files in `/tmp` but only the owner of the file has the rights to modify or delete the file from `/tmp`.

 ![screenshot-sjin010 tango-18 -](https://cloud.githubusercontent.com/assets/9039778/5392828/95942aba-80df-11e4-9af4-1c65a4d05b7a.png)

-The end of permission expression there is a `t`, that is sticky bit which tells you can create any file in this directory, but cannot delete any other files which is not owned by you.
+At the end of the permission expression there is a `t`, called a sticky bit, which tells you that you can create any file in this directory, but cannot delete any other file that you are not the owner of.

 Let's bring an example.

-if you run a command `su - guest1 - c "touch guest1.txt"` which create `guest1.txt` owned by `guest1`.
+If you run the command `su - guest1 - c "touch guest1.txt"`, it creates the file `guest1.txt` owned by `guest1`.

-run another command `su - guest2 - c "touch guest2.txt"` whihc create `guest2.txt` owned by `guest2`.
+Now run the command `su - guest2 - c "touch guest2.txt"`, which creates `guest2.txt` owned by `guest2`.

-if `guest2` wants delete `guest1.txt` which owned by `guest1`
+If `guest2` wants to delete `guest1.txt`, which is owned by `guest1`:

 `su - guest2 - c "rm guest1.txt"`.

-There will be an error.
+There the following error will occur

 `rm: remove write-protected regular empty file 'guest1.txt'? y`

 `rm: cannot remove 'guest1.txt': Operation not permitted`

-So, how do we set sticky bit to a file or directory?
-There is several ways to do that, the easy understandable way is just simply using `chmod` command, `chmod +t <filename>`
+So, how do we set a sticky bit to a file or directory?
+There is several ways to do this, but the easiest and most understandable way is to simply use `chmod` command, `chmod +t <filename>`

 ![screenshot-sjin010 tango-18 -hw4](https://cloud.githubusercontent.com/assets/9039778/5393035/d0480f9e-80e1-11e4-82da-a69243008fd6.png)